FarnGitHub/Minecraft-s-Annoyance-fix-mod-Farn-Edition-/README.md

 - Pickaxe's are now effective on more block such as cobble stone stair , redstone ore and furnace
 - Axes's are now effective on more block such as oak stair , crafting table and fence
 - You can now place vanilla stairs upside down
+- You can now place vanilla slab upside down